 This is a long article, so I highly recommend you use the Table of Contents to find topics you may want to read sooner.
 You can also read some wonderful testimonials from my readers.

 How to Eat Gluten Free Anywhere

-Knowing how to eat gluten free at home is one thing, but what about traveling?
-Gluten free dining has become easier in large cities, but knowing where it’s safe to eat a gluten free diet isn’t always a Google search away.
+Knowing how to safely eat gluten-free at home is the first thing you must learn, but what about traveling?
+Gluten free dining has become more accessible in large cities, but knowing where it’s safe to eat a gluten free diet isn’t always a Google search away.

 Commonly Asked Questions about a Gluten Free Diet: